DRef Manual

 .
 Do not call it directly.

-[generic-function] map-names fn locative-type
+[generic-function] map-definitions-of-type fn locative-type

 Call